nfrik/CircuitSymphony/README.md

 Developers of the circuitmod project for inspiring current version https://sourceforge.net/projects/circuitmod/

 This project was supported by NSF grants no. 1748459, 1608847.
-We want to thank Freescale LLC (NC, USA) for their support in developing components for this software.
+We want to thank Freescale LLC (NC, USA) for providing components for this software.

 <strong>Bibliography</strong>